Automatic Car versus Manual Stick Shift

 If you would like to drive a manual transmission vehicle, or choose a different category from Economy to Luxury, we will be glad to provide you with a new quote for your itinerary.

 - We highly recommend using WAZE or GOOGLE MAPS apps and will be happy to help you get familiar with them if you are not already a user at home.
-In our opinion, they are the best tools to navigate in France.
+In our opinion, they are the best tools - from far - to navigate in France.

-- If you want to get a portable GPS from the car rental company, it costs 10 euros a day (plus a repositioning fee if you return the car to a different agency from the pick-up location).
+- If you want to get a portable GPS from the car rental company, it costs about 10 euros a day (plus a repositioning fee if you return the car to a different agency from the pick-up location).
 These is not our favorite solution as it may be difficult to learn how the rental GPS works.
 Also car rental built-in GPS have often proved not reliable or not updated enough.

 French addresses can be different from other countries and we will explain how to set up your GPS with French streets and town names.